 Wood Inn Has Another Successful Recruitment

-After a successful spring recruitment, Phi Delta Phi's Wood Inn at South Texas College of Law continues its tradition of inducting 97 new members.
+After a successful spring recruitment, Phi Delta Phi's Wood Inn at Houston College of Law College of Law continues its tradition of inducting 97 new members.
 The new members were welcomed to the legal honor fraternity March 29th along with our new Honorary Initiate, Justice Eva M. Guzman, of the Court of Appeals for the Fourteenth District of Texas.
 Phi Delta Phi members The Honorable Tim Taft, Justice of the First Court of Appeals of Texas; the Honorable Leta Parks, Judge of the 247th District Court; and the Honorable Georgia Dempster, Judge of the 308th District Court, participated in the very impressive installation ritual which was attended by family, friends, and faculty.

 Free fingerprinting and notary services will be offered on April 17 and 18 from 4pm to 7:30pm in the Atrium.
 This is an effort to allow those students who are required to provide fingerprints for their Declaration of Intent to Study Law, to be able to do so free of cost and without the trouble of trying to find an authorized fingerprinting service in town.

 PDP also maintains an outline file which is continuously being updated in order

 to give students greater opportunity to be successful in their courses.